PrismarineJS/bedrock-protocol/docs/API.md

 * 'login' - emitted by client after the client has been authenticated by the server
 * 'join' - the client is ready to recieve game packets after successful server-client handshake/encryption
 * 'spawn' - emitted after the client lets the server know that it has successfully spawned

+'error' event is emitted when a catchable exception happens with a client (for example receiving a bad encrypted packet).

 ## Client docs